VonHeikemen/devlog/content/web-development/functional-programming-for-your-everyday-javascript-using-a-maybe.md

 Have you ever heard about monads and how great they are?
 Maybe you have but you still don't get it.
 Well...
 I'm not here to tell you what they are, I won't try to sell them to you either, what I will do is show you an example of how would it be if you use them in your javascripts.

-We'll do something fun, lets solve a fairly trivial problem in an innecessary complicated way.
+We'll do something fun, lets solve a fairly trivial problem in an unnecessary complicated way.

 Suppose that we have a dictionary stored in a json file or a plain js object.